The Hijab

 husbands and immediate family members.
 In fact, the Prophet who was sent as a

-“mercy to mankind” allegedly preferred to see a Muslim woman get divorced
+mercy to mankind allegedly preferred to see a Muslim woman get divorced

-none, or if there are, they are never cited.
-The burden is solely on women to
+they are never cited.
+The burden is solely on women to prevent societal promiscuity.
+Some women don

 The arguments for